eccentricOrange/scholarships-scraping/README.md

     The `scholarship` object is an instance of the `BeautifulSoup` class, which means that you can just begin to write the parser.

     Your goal is to extract the name and link to the scholarship in to the two variables `name` and `link`.
-An example is implemented by default and manu websites will adopt an approach that is loosely compatible with this.
+An example is implemented by default and many websites will adopt an approach that is loosely compatible with this.

     In the `main()` function, there are two functions built in that can help you run your code thus far to test.